Residual Connections Harm Generative Representation Learning: Experiments on Diffusion Models

 \section{Experiments on Diffusion Models}

-\textbf{Diffusion models.} We use U-ViT~\citep{bao2023all}, a ViT-based diffusion model with skip connections between the encoder and decoder, as the baseline for our diffusion model experiments.
-Recent studies \citep{yang2023diffusion, baranchuk2021label} suggest that diffusion models learn the best semantic representations near the decoder's latter stages.
-Therefore, we apply our proposed decay mechanism up to the end of the decoder.
+\textbf{Diffusion models.} We use U-ViT~\citep{bao2023all}, a ViT-based diffusion model with skip connections between the encoder and decoder, and SiT-XL/2~\cite{ma2024sit} as the baseline for our diffusion model experiments.
+To adapt SiT-XL/2 to our design, we add skip connection from the first half of the layers to the corresponding second half of the layers.
+Unlike in MAE where we only apply decayed connections within the encoder, in diffusion models, we decay the skip connections till the last layer of the decoder, following the recent studies \citep{yang2023diffusion, baranchuk2021label} suggesting that diffusion models learn the best semantic representations near the decoder's latter stages.
 While this design might be suboptimal, as the smallest decay factor may not align with the layers holding the best semantic representations, we demonstrate in practice that this simple approach effectively enhances both the learned representations and the quality of generated outputs.

-\textbf{Experimental details.} We utilize the default scheduler and sampler from U-ViT~\citep{bao2023all}, replacing only the residual connections with our proposed decayed shortcut connections.
-We train unconditional diffusion models on CIFAR-100 and ImageNet-100 without using image class labels.
-Additionally, we train a class-conditional diffusion model on ImageNet-100 to validate our design across different tasks.
-For ImageNet-100, instead of training directly on pixels, we adopt a latent diffusion~\citep{rombach2022high} approach by running the model in the latent space of a pretrained VAE, which reduces input resolutions from 256x256x3 to 32x32x4.
-We use U-ViT-Mid for ImageNet-100 and U-ViT-small for CIFAR-100.
-For model and training details, please refer to ~\citet{bao2023all}.
+\textbf{Experimental details.} We utilize the default scheduler and sampler from U-ViT~\citep{bao2023all} and SiT-XL/2~\cite{ma2024sit} respectively.
+We train class-conditional diffusion model on ImageNet-100 and ImageNet-1k and we additionally train unconditional diffusion models on CIFAR-100 and ImageNet-100 without using image class labels to validate our design across tasks.
+For ImageNet-100 and ImageNet-1k, we follow the setup in latent diffusion models ~\citep{rombach2022high} by running the model in the latent space of a pretrained VAE, which maps input images with 256x256x3 to a 32x32x4 sampled latent space.
+In ablation experiments with U-ViT, We use U-ViT-Mid for ImageNet-100 and ImageNet-1K, and U-ViT-small for CIFAR-100.
+For model design and training details, please refer to ~\citet{bao2023all}.

 We evaluate the learned representations with linear probing and we train a linear classifier over the frozen representations.
-We report the results as the best configurations, including the choices of layer index and noise level, that yields the best performance
+We report the results as the best configurations, including the choices of layer index and noise level, that yields the best performance.

+\textbf{Results.} We report our primary ImageNet-1k 256x256 class-conditional image generation performance with SiT-XL/2 in Table~\ref{tab:sit_xl}.
+Compared to baseline, we demonstrate significant improvement in FID: (11.8 \emph{v.s.} 17.2).
+Further, comparing ours with SiT-XL/2 ($\alpha_{\rm min}$ = 1.0) (11.8 \emph{v.s.} 16.5) further validates that our improvements are primarily from our decay scheme rather than the encoder-deocder skip connection.
+Our simple design also shows significant convergence speed up where ours at 200K steps are substantially better than baseline at 400 steps (14.2 \emph{v.s.} 17.2).